nathanwbryant/Early-Kick-off/README.md

 # Early-Kick-off

+This is a data driven investigation into the gamblers myth - ‘never back the early kick-off’ using Power BI and Power Query.

 An accumulator bet is a bet with multiple matches, in this case deciding the result of a match all to happen, so whether one of the picks or all of them lose, the bet is a loser.

 A common accumulator is one that is some number of Premier League matches on a Saturday.
 Usually the first match is at 12:30pm, a few at 3pm and one more evening match.